 Practical Tools to Meet MA Standards:

-Lighting the Way with Wind and Solar will integrate science content with the Science and Engineering Practices.
+Lighting the Way with Wind and Solar: Pathways to a Sustainable Energy Future will integrate science content with the Science and Engineering Practices.
 Find out more about how energy, climate change, and sustainable solutions connect to the 2016 MA Science and Technology/Engineering standards.
 Walk away with inquiry-based activities and a kit of equipment you can use to get started with your own students.

 STE Standards Program